 Taxa

 The taxa of species modelled, when looking at individual model runs (there were often multiple species per paper), consisted of 10 major groups and a generic group (Figure 6).
 These 10 taxa comprised 47 different species and another 7 which were specified at the family level, e.g. Labridae or Sparidae.
-Generic species, defined as a suite of parameters that could apply to several species, was used in 40.2% of the model runs with 99 of these occurring in one paper.
+Generic species, defined as a suite of parameters that could apply to several species, was used in 40.2% of the model runs with 99 of these (X% of overall runs in the study) occurring in one paper.
 Fish (39%) and Bivalves (10%)were the most commonly specified taxa.
 Individual species were modeled within the fish taxa to the greater extent compared with modeling to the family level or even as generic fish.

 Figure 6: The different taxa that were modelled in the reviewed papers (need to rename NA to generic)